 Which bank to use?

-Banks are a commodity service with little that distinguishes one from another.
-All banks have FDIC insurance and free lollipops and they should offer ATMs, online bill payment, check deposit, a phone app, etc.
+Consumer banking is a commodity service with little that distinguishes one from another.
+They all have FDIC insurance, ATMs, online bill payment, etc.

-1. Avoid any bank that charges monthly service fees.
+1. Eliminate any that charge monthly service fees.

-Most banks offer free checking and saving accounts, especially if you agree to direct deposit of your paycheck or use of their debit card.
+Most banks offer free checking and saving accounts, especially if you agree to direct deposit your paycheck or use their debit card.

-2. The bank’s phone app and online access features are most important.
+2. The bank’s phone app is increasingly important.

-A bank’s app and online web access are the key considerations for most people so make sure they have the features you need.
-Besides checking your balance, getting notifications, and transferring money, apps now offer check deposits, which should eliminate the last reason to visit a branch or ATM.
+Make sure your bank’s app has the features and usability you need.
+Besides checking your balance, getting notifications, and transferring money, apps now offer check deposits, which should eliminate the last reason to visit a physical location.

-3. The convenience of the bank branch and the ATM network don’t matter that much anymore.
+4. The bank branch and ATM network convenience don’t matter much anymore.

-Few of us ever need to step inside a bank branch and ATM use is becoming less important.
-Most of us spend very little cash and when we need it, you can get cash back when swiping with your debit card at many retail establishments.
+Even in the pre-COVID world, we rarely needed to step inside a bank branch and ATM use has become less important.
+Most of us spend little cash and when we need it, you can get cash back when swiping with your debit card at many retail stores.

-Interest rates on savings accounts vary tremendously across banks.
-Usually, the biggest banks (eg, Citi, Bank of America, Wells Fargo) offer the lowest savings rates and the online banks (eg, Ally, Capital One) offer the highest.
+Interest rates on savings accounts are low everywhere but do vary tremendously.
+Usually, the biggest banks (e.g., Citi, Bank of America, Wells Fargo) offer the lowest savings rates and the online banks (e.g., Ally, Capital One) offer the highest.
 You can get a sense of current online rates here.

-It seems they just can’t stop defrauding their customers as one story emerges after another about their horrible ethics.
+It seems they just can’t stop themselves from defrauding their customers as stories keep emerging about their horrible ethics and business practices.